banner

 causes of stroke paralysis

-Here are the three common types of strokes that can lead to stroke paralysis:
+There are three common types of strokes that can result in stroke paralysis:

-1. Transient Ischemic Attack (TIA): Often referred to as a “mini-stroke” or warning stroke, a TIA occurs when blood flow to the brain is temporarily interrupted.
-Because this blockage is temporary, the symptoms and effects usually last for a short time.
+The Transient Ischemic Attack (TIA): It is often termed as a mini-stroke or warning stroke, and occurs when blood flow to the brain is temporarily blocked.
+Since the blockage is brief, symptoms and effects tend to be short-lived.

-3. Hemorrhagic Stroke: This occurs when a blood vessel in the brain bursts, causing blood to leak into surrounding brain tissue.
-Hemorrhagic strokes are further categorized as:
+Hemorrhagic Stroke: This is a condition that occurs as a result of the bursting of a blood vessel in the brain, leading to spilling blood into the surrounding brain tissues; Hemorrhagic strokes are further classified into:

-• Aneurysm: A weakened section of a blood vessel balloons out and can sometimes rupture, leading to a stroke.
+• Aneurysm: An area in a blood vessel with weakness balloons outward and may rupture, leading to a stroke.

-• Arteriovenous Malformation (AVM): Abnormally formed blood vessels may rupture and cause a hemorrhagic stroke.
+• Arteriovenous Malformation (AVM): An abnormality in the formation of blood vessels can rupture, thereby causing a hemorrhagic stroke.

-• Intracerebral Hemorrhage: High blood pressure can weaken small blood vessels, leading to bleeding within the brain.
+• Intracerebral hemorrhage: High blood pressure may weaken small blood vessels and lead to bleeding into the brain.

 symptoms of stroke paralysis